jellyfin/jellyfin.org/docs/general/installation/linux.md

    sudo apt install curl gnupg
    ```

-2. On Ubuntu (and derivatives) only, enable the Universe repository to obtain all the FFMpeg dependencies:
+2. On Ubuntu (and derivatives) only, enable the Universe repository to obtain all the FFmpeg dependencies:

    ```sh
    sudo add-apt-repository universe